 TIP: You can adjust the flavors as you like and serve with a range of dips and sauces.

 Here’s a look at the basic method for roasting veggies.
 Scroll down to the bottom of the post for additional information.

 - Toss with oil and salt and arrange on a baking sheet.

 TIP: I usually line my pans with foil simply to make cleaning up easier.

 If your baby or toddler has a hard time with any roasted vegetables, cut them into very small pieces, rather than offering a full carrot stick or potato wedge, for example.
 This will give them the chance to chew instead of pushing a big chunk of food into their mouths.
 And it will make it much easier for them to actually eat the vegetable.

-And if a vegetable isn’t soft enough cooked as directed, turn the heat down 25-50 degrees and cook a little longer.
-(325 F for 30-40 minutes is usually a good ballpark and should be tried if your toddler has a hard time chewing roasted vegetables.)
+And if a vegetable isn’t soft enough cooked as directed, turn the heat down 25-50 degrees and cook a little longer so the veggies continue to become tender but they don’t burn.

 We love this roasted vegetable recipe alongside burgers (or chicken or sausage), especially dipped into ketchup.
 They are also really good leftover and tossed into a salad.

 Slice and roast the halves as directed, or cut the roasting time down by slicing into rounds first.
 The skin peels off easily after the squash is roasted and toddlers can pick up pieces and nibble away all on their own.

 Roasted butternut squash is delicious right out of the oven, tossed with pasta, served alongside other veggies or meat, or stirred into scrambled eggs.
 If you leave out the salt, you can serve chilled leftovers over plain yogurt or in a smoothie too.